yuehanwang17mcp/big-data-spring2018/week-06/PSet5_project_website.md

 You should put your midterm presentation on your website as a showcase of what your project will be and do.

-Also, develop a base level branding (project name, logo, font, and color scheme) for your team and project.
-Customize your website by changing fonts, colors, and images that go with your project.

 On your website:

 1. Include your branding in your design